-- 1 Definitions in accordance with the GHG Protocol.
+1 Definitions in accordance with the GHG Protocol.
 Scope 1 includes emissions from the burning of fossil fuels as part of Continental's own processes, and Scope 2 includes emissions from purchased electricity, steam and heat.

 CO2 emission factors correspond to CO2 equivalents (CO2e).
 2 Contains a small amount of imputed data for parts of the Continental Group that did not report data directly.
 3 Calculated using the market-based calculation method of the GHG Protocol.
-Where contract-specific emission factors were not available, the standard emission factors from Defra (September 2021) were used. - 4 Generated through voluntary carbon credits.
+Where contract-specific emission factors were not available, the standard emission factors from Defra (September 2021) were used.

+4 Generated through voluntary carbon credits.
 These are obtained solely from reforestation and afforestation projects and are reserved exclusively for Continental in the Gold Standard, VCS, American Carbon Registry and Climate Action Reserve registries.

-5 Definition: allocated business with zero-tailpipe-emission vehicles comprises all business with products for vehicles transporting goods and people that count as Taxonomy-eligible low-carbon technologies for transport under - the delegated regulation (2021/2800) for climate change mitigation and adaptation of the Taxonomy Regulation (2020/852). - 6 The business can be allocated via the vehicle manufacturer, the vehicle platform or the product specification, for example.
+5 Definition: allocated business with zero-tailpipe-emission vehicles comprises all business with products for vehicles transporting goods and people that count as Taxonomy-eligible low-carbon technologies for transport under the delegated regulation (2021/2800) for climate change mitigation and adaptation of the Taxonomy Regulation (2020/262).
+6 The business can be allocated via the vehicle manufacturer, the vehicle platform or the product specification, for example.
 The data includes both pure business and attributable business, such as in the case of combined vehicle platforms.
-For the Tires, ContiTech and Contract Manufacturing group sectors, the sales reported at the end of the year were included.
-For Contract Manufacturing, this was based on an estimation by the customer.
-Vitesco Technologies.
-In the case of the Automotive group sector, a calculation was carried out for passenger cars and light commercial vehicles using internal, vehicle-specific planning data for sales and external data for - vitesco Technologies.
-In the case of the Automotive group sector, a calculation was carried out for passenger cars and light commercial vehicles using internal, vehicles-specific planning data for sales and external data for production quantities, and for medium and heavy commercial vehicles this was based on the relevant customer portfolio.
+For the Tires, Conti Tech and Contract Manufacturing group sectors, the sales reported at the end of the year were included.
+For Contract Manufacturing, this was based on an estimation by the customer Vitesco Technologies.
+In the case of the Automotive group sector, a calculation was carried out for passenger cars and light commercial vehicles using internal, vehicle-specific planning data for sales and external data for

-7 Definition: allocated low-carbon business beyond business with zero-tailpipe-emission vehicles measures business that enables our customers to significantly contribute to climate change mitigation and is considered Taxonomy-eligible under the delegated regulation (2021/2800) for climate change mitigation and adaptation of the Taxonomy Regulation (2020/852), excluding low-carbon technologies for transport and the replacement business with highly efficient tires with low rolling resistance (label classes A and B) for the existing fleet of vehicles already on the market, which is included for the first time for 2022.
+Productor Perinded by a consistence of the Automative group sector, a carcination was correct passing of the single consistence of the passing weeks, production quantities, and for medium and heavy commercial vehicles this was based on the relevant customer portfolio.
+7 Definition: allocated low-carbon business beyond business with zero-tailpipe-emission vehicles measures business that enables our customers to significantly contribute to climate change mitigation and is considered Taxonomy eligible under the delegated regulation (2021/2800) for climate change mitigation and adaptation of the Taxonomy Regulation (2020/852), excluding low-carbon technologies for transport and the replacement business with highly efficient ties with low rolling resistance (label classes A and B) for the existing fleet of vehicles already on the market, which is included for the first time for 2022.
 8 Definition: proportion of waste that has been sent for material recycling, thermal recovery or any other form of recycling or reuse.
 9 Based on the self-assessment questionnaires via the sustainability platforms EcoVadis and NQC completed by suppliers selected for this process.